Outsourcing is Safeguarding the Healthcare Industry

-The ACA will bring to surface for the healthcare industry what large companies have always known: Outsourcing high-volume, data-intensive business processes will tighten overall spend for long-term, sustainable business growth.
+The ACA will bring to the surface for the healthcare industry what large companies have always known: Outsourcing high-volume, data-intensive business processes will tighten overall spend for long-term, sustainable business growth.

 When complemented by industry-leading processing systems and convenient provider portals, BPO capabilities will save you money, reduce turnaround time and increase control of your claims processing.

-2. Annually, healthcare providers write off over $92 billion due to inaccurate and timely claim and payment information
+2. Annually, healthcare providers write off over $92 billion due to inaccurate and timely claim and payment information.

 BPO companies do not just offer reserves on administrative personnel.
 Outsourcing gives providers the opportunity to make additional money from abandoned claims.
 Business process outsourcing experts streamline the revenue cycle to make the payer-provider relationship more efficient and profitable for you.

 BPO claims management capabilities can form a highly flexible, comprehensive solution that can be customized to meet the specific needs and requirements of the insurance carrier.
 Vendors that have extensive knowledge and expertise in the full range of claims processing services can deliver options from simple front-end claims data capture with technologies such as DDC's Intelligent Capture to full, end-to-end claims processing as an integral part to your entire claims operations.